 Arduino Timer Frequency Limits

 Since we have a fixed clock, the Timer and Pre-Scaler can only generate a fixed number of frequencies.
-But Maximum and Minimum output frequency also limit the output range.
-This is important if you intend your Arduino project to serve as a signal generator.
+Maximum and Minimum frequency define the overall output range.

 The highest and lowest frequencies are determined by the Clock, Pre-Scaler and size of the Timer in bits (8-bit VS 16-bit).
 The 16 bit Timer can generate far more frequencies and reach down to sub-audio range.
 The 8-bit has much less capability.

-Here's a table showing Maximum and Minimum output Frequencies.
+Here's a (corrected 3-10-2021) table showing Maximum and Minimum output Frequencies.
 It covers 8 and 16 bit Timers for Nano, Uno and Mega2560 running at 16 MHz.
-It also shows periods relative to limit frequencies.
+It also shows periods relative to frequency limits.

 This table reveals the longest and shortest Periods possible.
 And the highest and lowest Frequencies you can attain (clocking at 16 MHz).